Green Procurement & Energy Efficiency

 - Green Seal-certified cleaning supplies and dish detergents are used for all operations, supplied by Ecolab.

-- In 2009, Catering on the Charles replaced several box trucks with Ford Transits, greatly increasing miles per gallon.
+- In 2009, Catering on the Charles replaced and upgraded several box trucks with Ford Transits, greatly increasing miles per gallon.

 - All Dining Services offices must be audited and certified by sustainability@bu’s Green Office Program.
 That’s more than 40 offices!